IndustryFusion/IndustryFusion/setup/README.md

 1. Select POM File of the root folder (IndustryFusion/pom.xml) and click "OK"
 1. Run `mvn install` from terminal or the Maven tool window within the fusionfrontend module to automatically install node, yarn and the node modules to the "target" folder.

+### Troubleshooting

+In case the error message `{"message":"No such image: testcontainersofficial/ryuk:0.3.0"}` appears, please manually pull the missing docker-image via terminal as the image has to exist locally.

 ToDo (IF-201): Build schlägt aktuell beim fusion-aggregator fehl

 ## Configure Intellij